 CPLRB DURING THE PUBLIC HEALTH EMERGENCY

-Updated as of January 22, 2021: Emergency regulations, effective January 22, 2021, link to PDF below, extend the Board’s previously published emergency regulations and include a notice of proposed rulemaking.
+Updated as of January 22, 2021: Emergency regulations, effective January 22, 2021, extend the Board’s previously published emergency regulations and include a notice of proposed rulemaking.

 Update as of September 24, 2020: Emergency regulations, effective on September 24, 2020, and published in the DC Register on October 2, 2020 here and link to .PDF below, extend the Board’s previously published emergency regulations.